RedFlagAI/spaCy-entity-linker/README.md

 # Spacy Entity Linker

+## Redflag Spacy Entity Linker

+This is a fork of egerber's [package of the same name](https://github.com/egerber/spaCy-entity-linker), used to support our SubjectModel.

 ## Introduction

 Spacy Entity Linker is a pipeline for spaCy that performs Linked Entity Extraction with Wikidata on a given Document.